bird-house/birdhouse-docs/docs/guide_applications.md

 We have created a *duck* app for the *CLINT* project using this template.

 ## create the birds environment.
 The new bird is coming with as a fully operational service.
-The appropriate environment is defined in the ./{birdname}/environment.yml file and can be installed with
+The appropriate environment is defined in the ./{birdname}/environment.yml file and can be installed with:

 ```
 mamba env create